-All artworks speak the same language.
-A simple vocabulary of eight terms that can be expressed in infinite ways.
-We all understand the vocabulary of art subconciously, but learning the terms, and recognizing how they are applied enriches our experience of art, and allows for nuanced discussion of artworks and appreciation of the artist's passion and skill.
-The vocabulary of art is known as the Formal Elements of Design, and is made up of line, shape, form, space, color, texture, motion, and time.
+All artwork speaks the same language through a vocabulary of eight terms expressed in infinite ways.
+We all understand the vocabulary of art subconsciously, but recognizing how it’s applied enriches our experience of art and allows for nuanced discussion of artworks and appreciation of the artist's passion and skill.
+The vocabulary of art is made up of the Formal Elements of Design: line, shape, form, space, color, texture, motion, and time.

-The most basic element of design is the line — a mark with greater length than width, the path traced by a moving point.
+The most basic element of design is the line: a mark with greater length than width, the path traced by a moving point.
 In mathematics, a line has no width, but in art, lines can be thin, thick, rough or smooth.
 Lines can convey tremendous emotion, from aggressive zig-zags or tranquil waves to nauseating spirals.
-Artists can convey confidance in bold lines, or precision with straight lines.
+Artists can convey confidence in bold lines, or precision with straight lines.

-Color is the possibly the most complex tool at the artist's disposal.
-Color is scientifically defined as the light that reflects off illumated objects, whose pigmentation absorb some wavelengths, and the wavelengths that remain enter the eye.
-The colors we see are part of the visible spectrum: red, orange, yellow, green, blue, and indigo, but these colors combine into millions of percevable colors.
+Color is possibly the most complex tool at the artist's disposal.
+Color is scientifically defined as the light that reflects off illuminated objects, whose pigmentation absorbs some wavelengths, and the wavelengths that remain enter the eye.
+The colors we see are part of the visible spectrum: red, orange, yellow, green, blue, and indigo, but these colors combine into millions of perceivable colors.
 To talk about the variations of colors, we use the terms hue, value, and intensity.
 Hue defines the range the color sits within, like a greenish yellow or a yellowy green.
 Value is the relative lightness or darkness of the color, and intensity is the relative brightness or dullness of the color.

 Motion is the movement or change of an object over time.
 In art motion can be applied to sculpture, called kinetic sculpture, and is a natural element of video and performance art.